labrixdigital/cloudwatch/README.md

 ## Specifying credentials and region

-If you dont add credentials when creating the handler, it uses the default AWS credentials that you set-up on the CLI, or that you passed on the invokation (if using on EC2, Lambda, ECS).
+If you dont add credentials when creating the handler, it uses the default AWS credentials that you set-up on the CLI, or that you passed on the invokation (if using on EC2, Lambda, ECS), this is in line with the boto3 configuration [Expained here](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html).
 However, you can also specify the credentials like this:

 ```python
 handler = cloudwatch.CloudwatchHandler(